Department of State (Ireland): Overview

 There are eighteen individual departments of state in the Irish Government.
 Each department is led by a Minister of the Government, who is appointed by the President on the nomination of the Taoiseach and approval of Dáil Éireann, and cover matters that require direct political oversight.
 For all departments, the Minister in question is known as Minister for … and is a member of the cabinet, formally known as the Government of Ireland; a cabinet-level minister without a department is called a minister without portfolio, though the only permanent appointment on this basis was during The Emergency, between 1939 and 1945.
 A Minister of the Government is usually supported by one or more Ministers of State, also known as junior ministers, and may delegate powers to these ministers in accordance with law.

 Under the Constitution, there may be no fewer than seven, and no more than fifteen members of the cabinet.
 Three of the current fifteen ministers are responsible for two departments each.

 A Minister of the Government has the power to suggest and propose new or amended legislation to the Government relating to matters that arise in their own department.
 Ministers are also entitled to make statutory instruments, also known as delegated or secondary legislation.
 Statutory instruments allow the minister to give effect to or implement legislation without passage through the Oireachtas.
 Statutory instruments do not have to be approved by the Oireachtas, although they may be cancelled by either the Dáil or the Seanad and may not supplant the role of primary legislation.

 Each department of state has a permanent staff that remains in office regardless of changes in government or the Oireachtas.
 The departments' staff are described as the civil service.
 The administrative management of the department is led by a senior civil servant known as a secretary-general.
 These officials advise and assist the minister in the running of the department.

 The names and functions of the separate departments of states have in some cases changed significantly from their creation.
 The transfer of functions between departments usually occurs on the formation of a new government by an incoming Taoiseach, but can be done at any stage, such as during a cabinet reshuffle.
-The Department of Public Expenditure, National Development Plan Delivery and Reform has created guidelines of best practice for the management of these transfers.
+The Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation has created guidelines of best practice for the management of these transfers.